iNavFlight/inav/docs/Telemetry.md

 7.This same as 6, but sensor 3 is GPS_STATUS, 10 is ARMED, 16 is MODE.

+8.This same as 7, but sensor 10 (ARMED) is reversed.

 131.This same as 3, but sensor 16 (type SPEED) is in m/s.

 132.This same as 4, but sensor 16 (type SPEED) is in m/s.